prose-im/prose-docs/src/data/guides/operating/deploy/index.md

 If you get a JSON payload back containing information about the versions of you Prose Pod’s components, it means everything should be working correctly.
 If you want to make sure everything is well configured or if the call fails, you will have to check the logs.

 !
-If logs don’t guide you to a solution, feel free to [chat with our technical support team](https://prose.org/contact/) which will gladly help you fix any issue you encounter.
+If logs don’t guide you to a solution, feel free to [contact our technical support team](https://prose.org/contact/) which will gladly help you fix any issue you encounter.

 #### Checking logs using Docker Compose